drush211/MasterPlanForWorldDomination/SoftwareImprovement/DevelopmentSetup/MacOSX/README.md

 1. Install Google Chrome.
 2. Sign in to Github.
 3. Create directory /github, and chown it to your user.
+4. Install Github Desktop.
-4. Clone this repo into the /github directory.
+5. Clone this repo into the /github directory.
-5. Install Pycharm.
+6. Install Pycharm.

 ## Linting